-Children’s Services at Bradford Teaching Hospital NHS Foundation Trust (BTHFT) provide acute, elective and community services to the young population of the city of Bradford; which is currently approximately 150,900.
+Children’s Services at Bradford Teaching Hospital NHS Foundation Trust (BTHFT) provides acute, elective and community services to the young population of the city of Bradford; which is currently approximately 150,900.
 Services are offered at both Bradford Royal Infirmary and St Luke’s Hospital.

 Children’s Services at Bradford Royal Infirmary includes an inpatient ward (ward 30), day-case ward (ward 2) and a children’s clinical decisions area (ward 32) with nine short-stay beds.
 We also work closely with community care teams to support children when they are discharged from hospital.

 Wards 30 and 32 are collectively referred to as the Children’s and Young People’s Unit.